-Leandro S. Pongeluppe
+Leandro Simões Pongeluppe

 Professionally, Leo co-founded and worked as a PMO at Insper Metricis, a research group dedicated to evaluating projects' socio-environmental impact.
 At Insper Metricis, Leo participated in the design of Brazil's first Social Impact Bond (SIB), in partnership with the São Paulo State Government, Sundfeld Attorneys, Social Finance-UK, International Finance Corporation (IFC), and Inter-American Development Bank (IDB).
 Leo also worked for about three years as an associate researcher at Accenture Institute for High Performance.
-During this time, Leo participated in projects related to inclusive innovation and public innovation in the context of developing countries, namely Brazil, China, India, Nigeria, and South Africa.
+During this time, Leo participated in projects related to inclusive innovation and public innovation in the context of developing countries, namely Brazil, China, Ghana, India, Mozambique, Nigeria, and South Africa.

 en.
 Alliance for Research on Corporate Sustainability Presentation of an earlier version of "The Favela Effect: Spatial Inequalities and Firm Strategies in Disadvantaged Urban Communities."
 Strategic Management Journal (2022).

 pt.
 Apresentação no GPPLab: "Fronteiras da Gestão Pública (Títulos de Impacto Social)."